Dominic-Mutiso/Dominic-Mutiso/README.md

 - Creating README files and documentation for various R programming projects on GitHub.

 ### Get in Touch
 I'm always open to discussing new ideas, projects, or opportunities to collaborate.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com) or [Twitter](https://www.twitter.com).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com)

 ---